devruji/flask-celery-rabbitmq/README.md

 # flask-celery-rabbitmq
-First time of flask, celery, rabbitmq, redis
+First time of flask, celery, rabbitmq, redis on Docker-compose